 A great deal of poise is required to avoid talking about ourselves without being a bore.

-I’ve been listening to how we talk about ourselves and most of us, I’ve concluded, conduct a life-long talking narrative that features ourself as the center of a story that each of us finds endlessly interesting.
+I’ve been listening to how we talk about ourselves and most of us, I’ve concluded, conduct a life-long talking narrative that features ourselves as the center of a story that each of us finds endlessly interesting.

 The trouble is that this talk about ourselves is usually boring to others, an unfortunate reality that defines us as bores.